crdx/docwatch/README.md

 ## Tests

 Run tests with `tools/test`.
-Code coverage stands at roughly 95% of library code.
+Code coverage stands at roughly 95% for library code.

 ## Fixes or contributions